Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 However, it is not clear that this extension of the join calculus would be useful.
 The solution based on a “timeout” appears to be sufficient in practice.

-The second limitation is that "chemical soups" running as different processes (either on the same computer or on different computers) are completely separate and cannot be “pooled”.
+The second limitation is that “chemical soups” running as different processes (either on the same computer or on different computers) are completely separate and cannot be “pooled”.

 What we would like to do is to connect many chemical machines together, running perhaps on different computers, and to pool their individual “soups” into one large “common soup”.
 Our program should then be able to inject lots of molecules into the common pool and thus organize a massively parallel, distributed computation, without worrying about which CPU computes what reaction.